flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201020-puerto-rico-in-2020/index.md

 _EXCERPT:_

 _The idea of statehood remains **divisive in a territory** that has long bristled at the decisions of the nation that claimed it in 1898.
 “Puerto Ricans never asked to be colonized, never asked to be denied their Puerto Rican citizenship and never asked to have U.S. citizenship imposed on them,” writes legal professor Jacqueline N. Font-Guzmán for the Washington Post.
 “They are colonial subjects of the United States.”_

-_For Puerto Rico to become a state, it will need the support of U.S. citizens on the island and off._tates.”_

 _For Puerto Rico to become a state, it will need the support of U.S. citizens on the island and off._